Frequently Asked Questions

 How big is a TESS unit?

-The mid-scale TESS-IND unit (10MWht) is approximately the size of a standard 40 foot shipping container.
+The mid-scale TESS-IND unit (10MWh) is approximately the size of a standard 40 foot shipping container.
 The larger TESS-GRID module will be the size of a 2 story building.

 Doesn’t the gas turbine burn fuel?

-A gas turbine simply operates off of any hot gas such as air.
+A gas turbine runs with hot gas, in our case this is air.
 In conventional gas turbines fuel is burnt to produce the hot gas.